 The Group number is in fact quite interesting in that it is thought that the Groups were numbered in sequence and by 1914 they were already in double figures.
 Maybe there had been a very early 4th Finchley that did not survive the early years and the number was available for use again.

 The Group scarf was black and yellow and meetings were held on a Tuesday evening.
 By 1922 there were four Patrols: Seagulls, Eagles, Swifts and Peewits, and the Patrol Leaders were Eric Archer, Charlie Carpenter, Peachy and Frank Jackman?

 There was a Whitsun Camp in 1922, held jointly with the 2nd and 10th Finchley, the venue being Dangerfield’s Farm off Frith Lane, Mill Hill.
+Camping there at the same time were the 2nd and 10th Finchley.
 There was also a summer camp that year at Bognor in a field near the beach.

-It was the year of The General Strike and many miners came to London to support of their cause.
-Among them were a group of Rover Scouts from a small village in South Wales who were given hospitality by our Crew.
-A year later these men sent each of our Rovers a differently carved walking stick in appreciation of the hospitality shown.
+During the General Strike in 1926 many miners came to London in support of their cause.
+Among them were a group of Rover Scouts from a small village in South Wales who were given hospitality by the Crew.
+A year later these men sent each of the Rovers a differently carved walking stick in appreciation of the hospitality shown.

 May 1930 – ‘Mr T. Johnson was presented with a “Badge of Honour” together with an autographed letter from Chief Scout Baden-Powell.’